Dreda Say Mitchell

 Louise Emma Joseph (born 1965), known professionally as Dreda Say Mitchell, is a British novelist, broadcaster, journalist and campaigner.
 She was appointed a Member of the Order of the British Empire (MBE) in 2020 for her services to literature and educational work in prisons.
+She has co-written many of her books with Tony Mason.

 Early life and education

-Mitchell grew up on a housing estate in the East End of London.
+Mitchell grew up on a housing estate in the East End of London, England.
 Her parents are from the Caribbean island of Grenada.
 She attended Bishop Challoner Girls' School.
-She received a BA (Hons) in African history from the School of Oriental and African Studies at the University of London, and a MA in education studies from the University of North London.
+She received a BA (Hons) degree in African history from the School of Oriental and African Studies at the University of London, and an MA in education studies from the University of North London.